milliHQ/terraform-aws-next-js/packages/dynamodb-actions/README.md

   Lists all deployments from the DeploymentTable, sort by `CreateDate` DESC.
 - CreateDeployment
   Inserts a new deployment into the DeploymentTable.
+- GetDeploymentById
+  Returns the Deployment for the given ID.
+Returns `null` when it does not exist.
 - ListAliasesForDeployment
   Lists all aliases that are associated with a given deployment, sort by `CreateDate` DESC.